kyuhwan720/kyuhwan720/README.md

-# 👋 Hi, I'm Kyuhwan!
+# 👋 Hi, I'm Kyuhwan

-I'm originally from **Seoul, South Korea**, and have had the opportunity to live and study across the globe, including:
+I'm a student at Purdue University, majoring in Computer Engineering Technology with a minor in Computer and Information Technology.
+I've also lived and studied in various cities:

 - 📍 Budapest, Hungary
 - 📍 Sydney, Australia